 A husband and wife chase younger lovers while their daughter takes up with a crook.

-Cast: June Clyde, Arthur Lake, Sally Blane.
+Cast: June Clyde.
+Arthur Lake.
+Sally Blane.
+Ann Pennington.
+Dorothy Revier.
+Nella Walker.
+Albert Gran.
 Director: Marshall Neilan.
-Black and white.
-66 min.
+B&W. 66 min.

 10:15am Spring Is Here (1930)